Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Pattern choices range from solid colors to subtle pinstripes to bold checks and plaids.
 For your first custom suit or your primary business suit, solid fabrics or very subtle patterns offer maximum versatility.
 Bolder patterns can be fantastic for second or third suits, but they limit wearing occasions and date more quickly than classic solids.
 Your tailor can show you how different patterns appear at various distances and help you understand whether a pattern you love on the swatch will work at suit scale.

-Origin matters to some buyers but shouldn’t be your only consideration.
-Italian mills like Loro Piana, Ermenegildo Zegna, and Vitale Barberis Canonico produce exceptional fabrics, but you’ll pay premium prices.
+Origin matters to some buyers but should not be your only consideration.
+Italian mills like Loro Piana, Ermenegildo Zegna, and Vitale Barberis Canonico produce exceptional fabrics, but you will pay premium prices.
 British mills like Holland & Sherry and Scabal also command high prices.
 However, many lesser-known mills produce excellent fabrics at more accessible price points.
 Trust your eyes and hands as much as the label.
-If a fabric looks good, feels good, and falls within your budget, it’s the right choice regardless of whether it comes from a famous mill.
+Shops like Unique Tailor and Signature’s Collection carry extensive selections from both premium and mid-range mills, giving you the full spectrum to compare.
+If a fabric looks good, feels good, and falls within your budget, it is the right choice regardless of whether it comes from a famous mill.

 Style Decisions: Creating Your Perfect Suit

 Lapel style and width significantly impact your suit’s character.
 Notch lapels remain the standard for business suits and work for virtually every occasion.
-Peak lapels add formality and visual interest, working beautifully for weddings, evening events, and situations where you want to make a stronger style statement.
+Peak lapels add formality and visual interest, working beautifully for weddings, evening events, and formal occasions.
 Lapel width should generally balance with your body proportions, with broader builds carrying wider lapels more successfully than slim builds.
 Current fashion favors medium-width lapels, typically around three to three and a half inches, which provides timeless appeal.

 Button configuration seems simple but matters more than many realize.
 Single-breasted jackets can have one, two, or three buttons, with two-button configurations remaining the most classic and versatile choice.
-Three-button jackets create a longer visual line but can look dated if proportions aren’t perfect.
+Three-button jackets create a longer visual line but can look dated if proportions are not perfect.
 One-button jackets appear fashion-forward and work well for evening wear but less so for conservative business environments.
-Double-breasted jackets make a bold statement but require confidence to wear and don’t work well for all body types.
+Double-breasted jackets make a bold statement but require confidence to wear and do not work well for all body types.

 Pocket styles add subtle personality to your suit.
 Flap pockets represent the standard choice for business suits, offering clean lines and protection for pocket contents.
 Patch pockets create a more casual appearance, appropriate for summer suits, sport coats, and less formal occasions.
 Jetted pockets appear on tuxedos and very formal suits, offering the sleekest look.
 Ticket pockets add a traditional British detail that some love and others find unnecessary.
 Your tailor can show you how different pocket styles appear and help you understand what suits your needs.